 From a business perspective, WVD has a lot to offer.
 The solution brings new use cases, such as supporting gig economies in which businesses contract with independent workers for short-term projects.
 Contractors can implement BYOD policies and establish secure connections to the Azure cloud to access the data and apps they need for carrying out their tasks.

 Multi-session Windows 10 efficiencies and support for Windows Server RDS desktop and apps come with minimal resource consumption.
-Get to know more about in detail.
+Get to know more about Desktop as a Service Pricing in detail.

 I hope this information will be helpful!